 Reconciliation Week Street Banner Program

-Each year, thanks to the support and sponsorship of participating organisations, hundreds of Reconciliation Week banners in prominent locations across Western Australia fly proud and high, featuring a chosen artwork by a Western Australian Aboriginal Artist.
+Thanks to the support and sponsorship of participating organisations, hundreds of Reconciliation Week banners in prominent locations across Western Australia fly proud and high each year featuring a chosen artwork by a Western Australian Aboriginal Artist.

 National Reconciliation Week (NRW) is celebrated annually from 27 May to 3 June and is a time for all Australians to learn about our shared histories, cultures, and achievements, and to explore how each of us can contribute to achieving a more reconciled Australia.

-Your organisation can publicly demonstrate your commitment to reconciliation in 2023 by becoming a sponsor.
+Your organisation can publicly demonstrate its commitment to reconciliation in 2024 by becoming a sponsor.

-You can choose from sites right across Western Australia to suit your location or business operations starting from $425.
-Your banner/s will feature your corporate logo and artwork from Western Australian Aboriginal artist Beverley Rogers.
+You can choose from sites right across Western Australia to suit your location or business operations, starting from $550.
+Your banner/s will feature your corporate logo and artwork from Western Australian Aboriginal artist Renita Brown Nungurrayi.

-Bookings and payment close 10 March to allow for production, so get in fast to secure your site.
+Bookings and payment close 10 March 2024 to allow for production, so get in fast to secure your site!